MaxHalford/maxhalford.github.io/content/blog/text-classification-by-compression.md

 title = "Text classification by data compression"
 +++

+> Edit: I posted this [on Hackernews](https://maxhalford.github.io/blog/text-classification-by-compression/) and got some valuable feedback.
+Many brought up the fact that you should be able to reuse the internal state of the compressor instead of recompressing the training data each time a prediction is made.
+There's also some insightful references to data compression theory and its ties to statistical learning.

 Last night I felt like reading [*Artificial Intelligence: A Modern Approach*](http://aima.cs.berkeley.edu/).
 I stumbled on something fun in the natural language processing chapter.
 The section I was reading dealt with classifying text.
 The idea of the particular subsection I was reading was to classify documents by using a [compression algorithm](https://www.wikiwand.com/en/Data_compression).
 This is such a left field idea, and yet it does make sense when you think about it.
 To quote the book:

 > In effect, compression algorithms are creating a language model.
 The [LZW algorithm](https://www.wikiwand.com/en/Lempel%E2%80%93Ziv%E2%80%93Welch) in particular directly models a maximum-entropy probability distribution.